Welcome to Android 4.4 KitKat!

 If you have large, performance-intensive tasks to handle in native code, you can perform those tasks using RenderScript and integrate them with your native code.
 RenderScript offers great performance across a wide range of devices, with automatic support for multi-core CPUs, GPUs, and other processors.

-When you build an app that uses the RenderScript through the NDK, you can distribute it to any device running Android 2.2 or or higher, just like with the RenderScript support library available for framework APIs.
+When you build an app that uses the RenderScript through the NDK, you can distribute it to any device running Android 2.2 or higher, just like with the RenderScript support library available for framework APIs.

 Android 4.4 upgrades its SurfaceFlinger from OpenGL ES 1.0 to OpenGL ES 2.0.